-Then and ONLY THEN (thenn) can you get undecided voters to decide to support the initiative.
+Thenn (then and ONLY THEN) can you get undecided voters to decide to support the initiative.

 People already know POSH means “high class.”
 Upon reading/hearing the name they will automatically think of the proposed amendment as something good and classy, without knowing anything more about it.
 This uses the law of learning known as Association – people tend to remember something new by associating it mentally with something they already know, and if they consider the thing they know as “good,” they will consider the associated thing good too.

-And, POSHA sounds like Porsche, the high-quality, high-performance sport car.
+And, POSHA sounds like Porsche, the high-quality, high-performance sports car.
 It causes a similar mental association with something good.

 Putting a vowel at the end of an acronym makes it more acceptable and friendly to Ibero-Americans, about 50 million people in the USA.
 That will more easily get the Latino vote, without any further explanation of the meaning.

 Always Survey Before SellingTake note that I have made suggestions without surveying them, and one should always survey the target audience before devising a name or campaign for final distribution, then test a campaign in a small subset of that target audience before launching.
 Regardless of what you think of my suggestions, they might work or not work, and you cannot know with relative certainty whether they will work until and unless you survey the target.
 Always survey before selling your product or service.

 Oh, I didn’t survey YOU to find out if you need or want my comments about this, did I?
 Tell me… did I waste my time?
 If I did, then I feel thankful this only cost me time and not a bunch of money.
 Think of the enormous cost in time, money, and black P.R. of the failed J.A.I.L. amendment.
 You’ll see the sense of surveying BEFORE selling.